swikars1/khalti-epayment/README.md

 # Khalti e-Payment Checkout Library

-This library provides a convenient way to integrate Khalti e-Payments into your web applications.
+This library provides a convenient way to integrate Khalti e-Payments.

 ## Installation